ecmwf/earthkit-transforms/docs/guide/temporal.rst

 method.
 The default is `mean`.

-.. autofunction:: earthkit.transforms.aggregate.temporal.daily_reduce
+.. autofunction:: earthkit.transforms.temporal.daily_reduce
-.. autofunction:: earthkit.transforms.aggregate.temporal.monthly_reduce
+.. autofunction:: earthkit.transforms.temporal.monthly_reduce

 In addition to the `XXX_reduce` functions, the temporal module also includes several methods which calculate the desired reduction, without the "how" parameter.
-These methods are wrappers of the `daily_reduce` and `monthly_reduce` methods and are documented in the API reference guide: :doc:`../../_api/transforms/aggregate/temporal/index`:
+These methods are wrappers of the `daily_reduce` and `monthly_reduce` methods and are documented in the API reference guide: :doc:`../../_api/transforms/temporal/index`:

 - `temporal.daily_mean`
 - `temporal.daily_median`